cadet-salzburg/OpenNI2xCinderBlock/README.md

 	  You can't install patched avin2 drivers anymore with OpenNI 2.0

 	* When using with Kinect and Windows Kinect drivers just 8bit image information can be retrieved and is shown

+	* Timeout for Wait forAnyStream not working for Kinect SDK (so for now no framerate boost in polling mode)

 * Other issues